The Akita dog is one precious creature! A native of the Far East, this Japanese dog is known as a Japanese National Treasure.

 “Wow, maybe I shouldn’t get an Akita!”

-If purchased as a puppy before any health conditions arise, purchasing a pet insurance policy can be a great way to avoid any costly medical bills later on in your dog’s life and could help prevent you having to make a difficult decision about going into considerable debt or simply having to allow your dog to go without treatment!
+Moreover, if you purchase an Akita as a puppy before any health conditions arise, obtaining a pet insurance policy can be an excellent way to avoid expensive medical bills later in your dog’s life.
+It can help prevent difficult decisions about incurring substantial debt or denying your dog necessary treatment.

 I have heard the story of hachiko already actually it was named Hachi